-- 1. The pump discharge piping should be sized for efficient pump operation.
-We suggest using the Friction Loss Tables to calculate the Total Dynamic Head using different pipe sizes.
-As a rule of thumb use 1" for up to 8 GPM, 1 1/4" for up to 25 GPM, 1 1/2" for up to 40 GPM and 2" for up to 70 GPM. - 2.
-For optimum pump performance make sure that the wire is sized properly for the length of run between the pump and the solar modules.
+- 1. For optimum pump performance make sure that the wire is sized properly for the length of run between the pump and the solar modules.
 Wire sized too small will cause a decreased output from the pump.
 Keep the distance from the solar modules to the pump as short as possible.
 Refer to a DC wire loss chart for proper sizing.
-It is recommended to keep the voltage drop under 3%. - 3.
+It is recommended to keep the voltage drop under 3%. - 2.
 Due to the aggressive action of DC power, it is essential that any under-water splice be made correctly.
 This splice must be watertight.
 Improper sealing of the splice will cause poor pump performance and may cause damage to the system.
-A submersible 4 wire splice kit is recommended for this watertight connection. - 4.
-Never rest the pump on the bottom of the well (bore hole).
-This can cause the pump to fill with mud and damage the impellers.
-It is recommended that the pump be set at least 10 feet off of the bottom of the bore hole.
-If this is not possible the pump may be placed a minimum of 5 feet above the bottom of the well.
-If possible, install the pump above the well casing perforations.
-This will allow any sand intrusion to settle below the pump. - 5.
+A SunPumps splice kit S-703 is recommended for this watertight connection. - 3.
 Never install a pump in a well that has had an oil-lubricated line shaft turbine in it without cleaning it first.
-Any drip oil remaining in the water may damage the pump shaft bearing sleeves. - 6.
-On deep wells, a check valve should be installed in the drop pipe every 200 feet. - 7.
+Any drip oil remaining in the water may damage the pump shaft bearing sleeves. - 4.
 Never install the controller in direct sunlight.
-Direct sunlight on the controller may cause overheating of the controller. - 8.
+Direct sunlight on the controller may cause over-heating of the controller. - 5.
 Never lay the controller on the ground or mount the controller in a horizontal position.
 The controller should be mounted in a vertical position only.
-A convenient place to mount the controller is on the north side (shaded side) of the solar module array. - 9.
+A convenient place to mount the controller is on the north side (shaded side) of the solar module array. - 6.
 The controller should be grounded to the pump motor housing, the frame of the solar modules and to an 8-foot ground rod.
 If the well casing is steel it may be used as the ground rod.
 Drill and tap a hole in the casing or weld a bolt to the casing for the ground lug.
 Use only a copper lug to attach the ground wire.
 The cemented support structure pole will not provide an adequate ground.
+Do not ground the positive or negative electrical wires. - 7.
 Do not ground the positive or negative electrical wires.
-Always use a DC surge/lightning arrestor on the panel side of the controller.
-(Midnight Solar MN-SPD surge arrestor is recommended) - 10.
-Do not ground the array positive or negative electrical wires.